exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 ##### Running/Closing the Shiny App:
 - To open the Shiny App from within R studio, click the 'Run App' button that appears at the top right hand corner of either the Server.R or UI.R file
-  - This will prompt a pop out window with the Shiny App
+  - This will prompt a pop out window with the Shiny App **If an error is displayed, close the window and double check that all packages have been loaded and the .csv data file is in the data folder**

 - To close the Shiny App, simply close the pop up window or click the red stop button in the right hand corner of the console